angrybacon/doomsday-wiki/markdown/articles/2023/03/12/4seasons.md

 **Game 2:** I keep a weak 6 with a Force of Will + Pitch, Lands, Dark Ritual and a cycler.
 Rodrigo mulligans as well.
-My opponent starts with :card[City of Traitors] + Lotus Petal into :card[White-Plume Adventurer] and I force it.
+My opponent starts with :card[City of Traitors] + Lotus Petal into :card[White Plume Adventurer] and I force it.
 My hand is not nearly fast enough to deal with a resolved Adventurer.
 Fortunately Rodrigo misses his second land drop and we just do nothing for a couple of turns.
 I sacrifice a Waterlogged grove and eventually get to Doomsday.
 He finds